aditya-6394/aditya-6394/README.md

 <div align="center">
   <h1>Hi there, I'm Aditya Singh 👋</h1>
-  <p>I'm a Full Stack Developer based in India, currently working at MountBlue Technologies.
-I'm passionate about building web applications and solving real-world problems with technology.
+  <p>I'm a Full Stack Developer based in India, I have 2 years of work experience working at Mindtree Ltd. I'm passionate about building web applications and solving real-world problems with technology.
 I specialize in using Node.js for backend development and enjoy working on various front-end technologies as well.</p>
 </div>

 ## About Me